Overdue Book Policy

 Gordon-Conwell’s libraries exist to serve the information needs of the entire seminary community.
 The library staff desires to provide quality resources to help equip women and men heeding the call of God to serve in his Kingdom!
 We desire to maximize access to our materials and to focus as much of our time and effort on serving the students of the seminary.
-To that end, effective February 1, 2013, Gordon-Conwell libraries are implementing a new policy regarding overdue items.
+To that end, effective February 1, 2013, Gordon-Conwell libraries has implemented an innovative Overdue Book Policy.

 In essence, the libraries will no longer charge overdue fees for the majority of circulating items.
 This means that you will no longer be fined for books if they are overdue.
 It is not our desire to ‘charge’ anyone.
 It is our desire to see our collection get used to its fullest potential while protecting the collection’s integrity.
 To that end, we want to focus our efforts on caring for the collection rather than collecting fines!

-Click through the numbered tabs above to review the new policy.
+Click through the numbered tabs above to review the policy.

 Fines will no longer be collected for overdue items, with the exception of those items placed on Course Reserves.* (See Tab 3.)Once an item is overdue: